-Board papers for Board of Directors are generally provided 3-5 days prior to meeting in advance of the board meetings.
+Board papers for the Board of Directors are generally provided 3-5 days prior to the meeting in advance of the board meetings.

 Nomination and Election of Directors

-Election of directors are held annually during the stockholders meeting and conducted in a manner provided by the Corporation Code.
-Each director will hold office until the annual meeting held next after his election and until his successor shall have been duly chosen and qualified, or until he has resigned.
+The election of directors is held annually during the stockholders’ meeting and conducted in a manner provided by the RCC.
+Each director will hold office until the annual meeting held after his/her election and until his/her successor has been duly chosen and qualified, or until he/she has resigned.

-The Company has certain standard arrangements with respect to compensation and profit sharing.
-Per diems of P 20,000.00 (Philippine Peso) or equivalent of USD380.00 (US Dollars) net of taxes (as may be fixed by the Compensation Committee from time to time) are given to each of the members of the board of directors, members of board committees, designated corporate/executive officers, members of advisory committee or adviser/consultant for every regular or special meeting of the Board, Executive Committee, Board Committees and other related corporate meetings actually attended, either physically or by teleconferencing/videoconferencing.
+The Corporation has certain standard arrangements for compensation and profit-sharing.
+Per diems of P 20,000.00 (Philippine Peso) or equivalent of USD380.00 (US Dollars) net of taxes (as may be fixed by the Compensation Committee from time to time) are given to each of the members of the board of directors, members of board committees, designated corporate/executive officers, members of the advisory committee or adviser/consultant for every regular or special meeting of the Board, Executive Committee, Board Committees, and other related corporate meetings actually attended, either physically or by teleconferencing/videoconferencing.

-The company updated its policy to provide guidelines for director’s fee to be provided to Independent Directors.
-As a director and member of the Board, the Independent Director shall be entitled to an annual director’s fee of P 200,000.00.
-If he is a Chairman of any Board Committees, the Independent Director shall be entitled to an annual director’s fee of P 200, 000.00, and if a member of any Board Committees, the Independent Director shall be entitled to an annual director’s fee of P 100,000.00.
+The Corporation updated its policy to provide guidelines for a director’s fee to be provided to independent directors.
+As a director and member of the Board, the independent director shall be entitled to an annual director’s fee of PHP 200,000.00.
+If he is a Chairman of any Board Committee, the independent director shall be entitled to an annual director’s fee of PHP 200, 000.00, and if a member of any Board Committee, the independent director shall be entitled to an annual director’s fee of PHP 100,000.00.

-Promoting the balancing of powers, Mr. Jose T. Pardo serves as the Chairman of the Board and independent Director and Mr. Jose Victor P. Paterno as PSC President and Chief Executive Officer.
+Mr. Jose T. Pardo serves as the Chairman of the Board and Independent Director and Mr. Jose Victor P. Paterno as PSC’s President and Chief Executive Officer.